The Beautiful Prague Signal Light Festival

 The Prague Signal Light Festival is a collection of places that utilise both man made and natural features in the city for the purposes of displaying 20 or more artistic light exhibits.
 Sometimes the light is the art, sometimes the dark part is the art and often it’s the viewer who makes or is part of the art.
 Great for kids and adults alike, the most difficult bit will be forcing yourself to start at the beginning.
 Many historic buildings are used as canvases for the Signal Light Festival.
 I’ve been with kids and although several of the exhibits are just view-only there are others which are interactive and require some action to be performed from something as simple as touching materials to your body movements being displayed digitally on a screen.
 Because of the light aspect it’s primarily a night attraction.

-The Prague Signal Light Festival is usually scheduled to be on the second weekend in October.
+The Prague Signal Light Festival in 2023 is between October 12th and 15th.
 Venues and maps will be published on the website at https://www.signalfestival.com/en/ closer to the date and there is also an app that you can download plus there will be physical maps available at the Signal Festival booth on the Old Town Square throughout the festival.
 Although the venues are not always the same, in the past they have included Republic Square, Old Town Square (Kinsky Palace), Rudolfinum, Shooters Island, National Theatre, Kampa Park, Peace Square and Prague Castle.
 Lately they’ve gone out to Karlin as well and instead of a start and finish they now have different circuits.

 How much does it Cost?